-Changes in the value of the derivative hedging instruments designated as a cash flow hedge are recognised directly in equity to the extent that the hedge is effective.
+Changes in the value of the derivative hedging instruments designated as a cash flow hedge are recognised directly in net assets attributable to unitholders to the extent that the hedge is effective.
 To the extent that the hedge is ineffective, changes in fair value are recognised in the statement of profit or loss and other comprehensive income.

-On entering into a hedging relationship, the Fund formally designates and documents the hedge relationship and the risk management objective and stragtegy for undertaking the hedge.
+On entering into a hedging relationship, the Fund formally designates and documents the hedge relationship and the risk management objective and strategy for undertaking the hedge.
 The documentation includes identification of the hedging instrument, the hedged item or transaction, the nature of the risk being hedged and how the entity will assess the hedging instrument's effectiveness in offsetting the exposure to changes in the hedged item's cash flows attributable to the hedged risk.
 Such hedges are expected to be highly effective in achieving offsetting changes in cash flows.
 The hedges are assessed on an ongoing basis to determine if they have been highly effective throughout the financial reporting periods for which they are designated.

 If the hedging instrument no longer meets the criteria for hedge accounting, expires or is sold, terminated or exercised, the hedge accounting is discontinued prospectively.
-The cumulative gain or loss previously recognised in equity remains there until the forecast transaction occurs.
-When the hedged item is a financial asset the amount recognised in equity is transferred to the statement of profit or loss and other comprehensive income in the same period that the hedged item affects the statement of profit or loss and other comprehensive income.
+The cumulative gain or loss previously recognised in the statement of financial position remains there until the forecast transaction occurs.
+When the hedged item is a financial asset the amount recognised in net assets attributable to unitholders is transferred to the statement of profit or loss and other comprehensive income in the same period that the hedged item affects the statement of profit or loss and other comprehensive income.